New Italian bill targets Islamic face coverings and religious funding

 The bill targets cultural separatism and mandates financial transparency for religious groups while imposing fines of €300 to €3,000 for veil violations.

-- Italy's ruling Brothers of Italy party proposed a bill to ban the burqa and niqab in public spaces, aiming to combat religious radicalization and cultural separatism linked to Islam.
+- Italy's ruling Brothers of Italy party has proposed a bill to ban the burqa and niqab in public spaces, intending to combat cultural separatism tied to Islam.

-- Prime Minister Giorgia Meloni's coalition holds a strong majority, increasing the likelihood of support for the legislation, but no debate schedule has been set.
+- Prime Minister Giorgia Meloni's coalition holds a strong majority, which increases the bill's chances of support, although no debate schedule is set.

 Coverage Details